GWC-DCMB/curriculum-notebooks/paper/paper.md

 This virtual format is especially beneficial because it 1) allows students to learn at their own pace, and 2) enables dissemination of our curriculum to a wider audience interested in learning introductory Python programming for data science.

 For both in-person and virtual instruction, once students have completed the Fundamentals module and reach the Data Science Essentials module they begin simultaneous work on their data science projects.
-Projects are completed in a paired programming style, where partners take turns assuming the “driver” (i.e. the typer) and “navigator” (i.e. the instructor) roles.
+Projects are completed in a paired programming style, where partners take turns assuming the “driver” (i.e. the typer) and “navigator” (i.e. the helper) roles [@hannay_effectiveness_2009].
 Switching off in this way helps both partners assume equal responsibility for the project workload, but more importantly it enables improved knowledge transfer through peer-to-peer learning.

 In addition to our coding curriculum, another key component of our programming is hosting female guest speakers from diverse fields across academia and industry.